enimsoft/exto/content/pages/portfolio/project-4.md

 ---
-title: Project Title 4
+title: Sports
-subtitle: Optional Project Subtitle
+subtitle: We have the most affordable yet best in class sports material
 date: '2019-02-26'
 thumb_image: images/4_thumb.jpg
 thumb_image_alt: A table tennis racket on a pink background